We’ve created more digital data in the last two years than in the entire history of humanity.

 CRMs can increase sales by up to 29% while offering a level of insight that will make your business more innovative and efficient than ever before.

 Here is how CRMs can help you use your data to identify new opportunities.

 Tailored content & messaging

-A CRM give you access to demographics and behavioral insights based on who your customer is, what products he/she like the most as well as the type of content that will spark his/her interest the most.
+A CRM give you access to demogtaphics and behavioural insights based on who your customer is, what products he/she like the most as well as the type of content that will spark his/her interest the most.

-By using behavioral and demographic data to your advantage, you can create content that will provide personal value while offering product recommendations that are more likely to result in conversions.
+By using behavioural and demographic data to your advantage, you can create content that will provide personal value while offering product recommendations that are more likely to result in conversions.

-Considering that 91% of consumers say they are more likely to shop with brands that provide offers and relevant recommendations, creating personalized content and offering tailored recommendations is paramount to ongoing success.
+Considering that 91% of consumers say they are more likely to shop with brands that provide offers and relevant recommendations, creating personalised content and offering tailored recommendations is paramount to ongoing success.

 Read our guide on the importance of data-driven marketing in the digital age.

 From a data perspective, CRMs can also contribute to nurturing workflows.

 By serving up a mix of past, predictive, and real-time insights from one central location, a CRM can assist with moving customers through flows while recording all the touchpoints they engage with until they are considered ‘sales-ready’.